alf-p-steinbach/cppx-core-language/docs/README.md

 >     using std::cout;  using std::endl;  using std::setw;

-Unqualified names from the Core Language Extension library and other `cppx` namespace libraries are likewise brought in via macro invocations like
+Unqualified names from the Core Language Extensions library and other `cppx` namespace libraries are likewise brought in via macro invocations like

     $use_cppx( zero_to, hex_digit );